SugamSagar-DS458/TheDeveloperArena-Internship-Projects/Week3-sales_data/analysis_report.md

    pip install pandas matplotlib seaborn jupyter
    ```
 4. **Configuration:**
-   - Ensure the dataset `sales_data.csv` is placed in the root directory (or update the file path in the notebook) [cite: 1].
+   - Ensure the dataset `sales_data.csv` is placed in the root directory (or update the file path in the notebook).
 5. **Run the Notebook:**
    ```bash
    jupyter notebook sales_analysis.ipynb